eigenein/my-iot-rs/book/introduction.md

 ## What Is It?

-I'm writing something similar to [Home Assistant](https://www.home-assistant.io/) from ground up for my tiny set of Wi-Fi enabled devices.
+I'm writing something similar to [Home Assistant](https://www.home-assistant.io/) from ground up for my tiny set of "smart" devices.

 And no, I didn't think about the project name long enough.